 Box cords sliding sash windows.

-Our classic sliding sash windows operate using cords and weights, and are fitted with the appropriate hardware, which allows the windows to slide up and down during use.
+Our classic wooden sliding sash windows operate using cords and weights, and are fitted with the appropriate hardware, which allows the windows to slide up and down during use.
 Our double glazing and the weather-sealing properties are incorporated with a choice of slender glazing bars and come with an array of finishes (preferred options can be selected from the colour sub-page for example).
 Our traditional weighted box sash sliding windows are hung using nylon sash cords and have been designed with accuracy and have innovated themselves for the past 50 years.

 Detailed drawing (PDF – BOX SLIDING SASH WINDOW)